-Optimizing images can make a big difference for the SEO of your vacation rental website.
-Search engines scan text in order to know what will be helpful to searchers, and that means they also scan the text that is associated with your images.
+Knowing how to optimize images can have a huge impact on your vacation rental website SEO.
+Just as search engines crawl text in order to know what will be helpful to searchers, they also scan the text that is associated with your images.

-While your guests might not care about the text associated with an image, it will get them to your website.
-And once they are on your site, they will certainly notice the load time of your images if they slow down your whole page.
+While your guests might not care about the text that comes along with an image, it may be a factor in attracting them to your website.
+Once visitors are on your site, they will definitely notice if something is causing your pages to load slowly.

-For example: if the default file is named ‘DSC0001’, the photo means nothing to search engines.
-It will be completely lost in the millions of photos on the internet, and won’t do anything to enhance the SEO of your website.
+For example: If the file has the default name ‘DSC0001’, the photo means nothing to search engines.
+It will be unsearchable in the millions of photos on the internet, and won’t do anything to enhance the SEO of your website.

-If you name that same file ‘vacation-rental-villa-santa-barbara’, it suddenly becomes searchable under any one of those keywords.
-Someone searching “Vacation Rental Villa in Santa Barbara” will potentially find your website thanks to the way you have optimized your image file name.
+However, if you name that same file ‘vacation-rental-villa-santa-barbara’, it suddenly becomes findable under any one of those keywords.
+A user looking for “Vacation Rental Villas in Santa Barbara” will potentially find your website thanks to the way you have optimized your image file name.

 The coding will read something like this: